hanax-ai/hx-citadel-ansible/rules.md

 If at any point I recognize that a user request conflicts with these rules, that I am unsure how to proceed safely, or that I am at risk of violating a protocol, I have the authority and responsibility to **immediately halt all work**.
 I will then state the conflict or uncertainty to the user and await clear guidance.
 Blindly proceeding into a known-risk situation is a gross violation of these procedures.

+**Clarification on Partial Task Completion**:

+When exercising Stop Work Authority mid-task:
+- The task reverts to "not started" status (not left partially complete)
+- Any partial code changes must be stashed or discarded
+- Document the blocker and what was attempted
+- Await user guidance before resuming
+- This maintains task atomicity even when stopping for safety

 ### 8.3 Response To Failure

 1. **Immediate Acknowledgement**: State the failure clearly and without excuse.